-You’ve got to hand it to Dell; the company never stops innovating.
-Bold decisions went into making the Dell XPS 13 the powerhouse it is today.
-But at CES 2020, Dell takes its innovation to the next level by removing the last bezel on the company's InfinityEdge display.
-That means the laptop is virtually borderless, the first of its kind to do so.
+The Dell XPS 13 (2020) is a powerhouse.
+That's due to Dell's bold decision making and unceasing commitment to innovation.
+Following up on the excellent XPS 13 (2019), Dell takes its innovation to the next level by removing the last bezel on the company's InfinityEdge display.
+That means the laptop is virtually borderless, making it the first of its kind.

 Dell XPS 13 (2020) pricing and availability